rebus-org/Injectionist/README.md

     injectionist.Register<ISomething>(c => new ImplementationOfSomething());

-where `ImplementationOfSomething` is obsiously an implementation of `ISomething`.
+where `ImplementationOfSomething`, obviously, is an implementation of `ISomething`.

 If a class has one or more dependencies and needs to have stuff injected, get that stuff from the `IResolutionContext` passed to the func: